 The first Dr. Martens boot was born on 1 April 1960 in Wollaston, England, and was so called the “1460”.

-Perfectly designed from the outset, the 1460 boot features iconic and instantly recognisable design characteristics – the yellow welt stitch, grooved sole and black and yellow heel loop – which still provide the foundation for all other product expressions.
+The 1460 boot features iconic and instantly recognisable design characteristics – the yellow welt stitch, grooved sole and black and yellow heel loop – which still provide the foundation for all other product expressions.
 Fast-forward to today – informed by a Lifecycle Assessment on key styles, we have identified opportunities to put sustainability at the heart of our design and have been focusing on key areas in this unique process.
 By doing this, not only are we increasing the use of sustainable materials in our products, but we are also focused on ensuring our footwear and other products stand the test of time.

 We have always taken care to select quality materials to ensure our products last.
 As we look to reduce the environmental footprint of our products, we are working with our teams and suppliers to source and select more sustainable materials where we can, which will not compromise the durability of our products.
 For example, our 50/50 Recycled Poly Tract collection includes 50% post-consumer recycled polyester in the uppers, an alternative to standard virgin polyester.
 As of 2021, our Airwair heel loops will also include 50% post-consumer recycled polyester.
 We are also in the process of incorporating high-performance recycled material into our laces and the linings of relevant footwear.
 As we continue to increase use of sustainable materials, we are also researching opportunities for recycling and repurposing our product waste.